Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Frequently asked questions about cat puberty

-Usually between 6 and 12 months of age, depending on the breed and individual growth.
+Usually between the 6th and 12th month of life, depending on the breed and individual growth.

 "How long does puberty last in cats?"